kiwicom/orbit/src/Select/README.md

 ## Functional specs
 * The `error` prop overwrites the `help` prop, due to higher priority.

 * When you have limited space of `Select`, you can use `customValueText` property where you can pass text alternative of the current value.
-For instance, when label of selected options has `Czech Republic (+420)`, you can only `+420` into the property and the labels will be visually hidden.
+For instance, when label of selected option has `Czech Republic (+420)`, you can pass only `+420` into this property and the original label will be visually hidden.

 * `ref` can be used for example auto-focus the elements immediately after render.
 ```jsx